ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 It should easier to maximize this function of $$\theta$$, compared to the initial log-likelihood function.
 In the next section, this maximization is made explicitly (closed formulas).

-Maybe a little confuse how this work in detail, especially for the maximization step.

-One thing good with GMM, is that in that case, we can have closed form formulas for this maximization steps.
-Let's see how it works in the next step.

-First state the algorithm, what we compute.
-And only after, we make some inductive proof, so this can be skipped in first lecture (Core of EM not that easy!)

-EM is "an iterative method to find maximum likelihood estimates of parameters in statistical models, where the model depends on unobserved latent variables" ([Wikipedia](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm)).

-It works when we are in the following context:
-"If latent variables were observed, then the maximum likelihood estimation would be easy" ([CS229 Lecture](http://cs229.stanford.edu/notes/cs229-notes8.pdf)).

 ## Applying EM to GMM